 During the summer of 2007 the parish celebrated Mass in the school gym while the church nave, sanctuary and vestibule were renovated in preparation for the parish’s Golden Jubilee celebration August 19, 2007.
 Honored at the jubilee Mass and the reception which followed were parish charter members and the priests who had served our parish over the years.
 For this special occasion, Father Dan and the parishioners of St. Thomas Aquinas received the Apostolic Blessing of Pope Benedict XVI .

 At the 37th annual parish dinner honoring our patron, on January 31, 2009, Father Matt formally renamed the parish hall Allen Hall in honor of beloved former pastor Rev. Philip J. Allen, who had passed to his eternal reward September 17, 2008.
 The parish is currently engaged in strategic planning to take us into 2010 and beyond.
-The school’s grand jubilee celebration is planned for August 30, 2009, with all former parish priests, staff and alumni invited.
+The school celebrated its Golden Jubilee on August 30, 2009, with all former parish priests, staff and alumni invited.